-Melanie Killen is Professor of Human Development, Professor of Psychology (Affiliate), and the Associate Director for the Center for Children, Relationships, and Culture at the University of Maryland.
+Melanie Killen is Professor of Human Development and Quantitative Methodology Professor of Psychology (Affiliate), and the Associate Director for the Center for Children, Relationships, and Culture at the University of Maryland.

 Professor Killen has served as an expert witness in a school desegregation case, and helped prepare two Supreme Court briefs regarding the impact of school desegregation on children’s social development.
 She has also served as a consultant for a federal initiative on interventions designed to reduce prejudice and promote inclusion in U.S. elementary schools, and as a consultant for the Southern Poverty Law Center to design an online teacher sensitivity to bias measure.
 Her expertise lies in the areas of developmental intergroup attitudes, moral reasoning, and developmental social cognition.

 - Gender Psychology

 - Intergroup Relations